Original post from September 27th, 2012.

 Well, I did some research.
 Not the college term paper kind, but just read blogs of women in recovery, and talked to some girlfriends who had gotten sober.

 Here was my turning point: I admitted that what was happening to me was happening fast.
 And it was out of my control.
 My drinking wasn’t yet out of control, but this progression was.
 There’s an ancient Chinese proverb that says, “If we don’t change our direction, we are likely to end up where we are headed.”
 And I knew exactly where I was headed.
 My intuition, the whispers, were speaking more loudly at this point.
 I could.
 Not.
 Lie.
 Anymore to myself.
-I felt like such a hypocrite writing and telling people how to live their best life.
+I has just started my business and I felt like such a hypocrite writing and telling people how to live their best life.
 Their “kick-ass” life for Christ’s sake.
 And I was lying to myself every day.
 And numbing the pain with alcohol.

 I knew I had 2 choices: Keep drinking and see what would happen.
 Or, quit drinking and see what happened.
 I was pretty sure I was an alcoholic, and true alcoholics don’t get better if we keep drinking (no matter how desperately we try).
 We just get worse.
 I was more terrified to see what would happen if I kept drinking, than to try sobriety.
 That was all I needed to realize to reach out and try sobriety.